Sequential Deep Operator Networks (S-DeepONet) for Predicting Full-field Solutions Under Time-dependent Loads: Results and discussion

-Key statistics of the relative $L_2$ error on the test set for the three models are shown in \tref{solidification_model_results}.
-In an average sense, across all testing samples, both LSTM- and GRU-based DeepONet were able to lower the $L_2$ error of the FNN-DeepONet by half.
-To provide a better perspective of the error distribution over the 100 test cases, histograms of the error distribution are depicted in \fref{solidification_err_hist}.
-To show the spatial distribution of the prediction error, selected cases are displayed in \fref{temperature_contour_results} with the final temperature distribution of the solidifying slice for the testing cases with the lowest, median, and largest $L_2$ errors, also dubbed as best, 50$^{th}$ percentile, and worst case.
-Line plots of the temperature at the center line of the domain as predicted by different DeepONet models are depicted in \fref{solidification_line_plots}.
-It is observable that in the worst case, FNN in the branch fails to predict the temperature distribution correctly, particularly at the solidification front and the mushy zone, i.e., between Solidus and Liquidus temperatures.
-At the same time, LSTM and GRU in the branch provided an almost indistinguishable distribution from the target (FE simulation) temperature results for this case.
-Considering that the thickness of solidifying shell at the mold exit is calculated from the position of the solidifying front, in this case, the result inferred by classical DeepONet (with FNN in branch) will be of significantly less value for design, optimization, and online controls of this critical steel making process.
+The GRU- and LSTM-DeepONet models are more computationally intensive to train than their FNN counterparts, requiring a 1.5 and 1.7 times longer training time, respectively.
+However, once trained, all three networks can efficiently predict the final stress history with more than 1500 times speedup compared to direct FE simulations.
+The added training time for the GRU and LSTM models translates to reduced prediction errors, as seen in \tref{solidification_model_results}.
+In an average sense, across all testing samples, both LSTM- and GRU-based DeepONets were able to lower the $L_2$ error of the FNN-DeepONet by half.
+However, from \fref{solidification_err_hist}, we see that all three models suffer from outliers with significantly higher prediction errors, which can be as high as 1.3\% for FNN-based DeepONet.
+The plots in \fref{solidification_line_plots} provide more insight into how the prediction errors are distributed across all testing data points.
+The GRU- and LSTM-based models can accurately predict the temperature profile even up to the worst-case scenario.
+However, in the worst-case scenario, the FNN-DeepONet's prediction leads to significant error at the solidification front and the mushy zone, i.e., between solidus and liquidus temperatures.
+Considering that the thickness of solidifying shell at the mold exit is calculated from the position of the solidifying front, in this case, the result inferred by classical DeepONet (with FNN in branch) will be of significantly less value for design, optimization, and online controls of this critical steel-making process.

+From this example, we see that the performance of the GRU- and LSTM-based DeepONets are highly similar.
+However, since the GRU-DeepONet has fewer trainable parameters, it trains about 9\% faster than the LSTM model.
+Therefore, from a computational efficiency and accuracy perspective, it appears that the GRU-DeepONet is the most effective model of the three studied in this work.